-Division of Student Affairs > Title IX > Discrimination & Harassment
+Division of Student Affairs > Title IX > Discrimination and Harassment

 It is the policy of DePaul University that no person shall be the object of discrimination or harassment on the basis of race, color, ethnicity, religion, sex, gender, gender identity, sexual orientation, national origin, age, marital status, pregnancy, parental status, family relationship status, physical or mental disability, military status, genetic information or other status protected by local, state, or federal law in its employment or its educational settings.

 View a full description of DePaul's Anti-Discrimination and Anti-Harassment Policy here.

 Examples of discrimination in violation of this policy include treating an employee, student or other member of the university community differently in the terms and conditions of his or her employment or education or making decisions about a person's employment, compensation or education based upon a person's race, color, ethnicity, religion, sex, gender, gender identity, sexual orientation, national origin, age, marital status, pregnancy, parental status, family relationship status, physical or mental disability, military status, genetic information or other protected status.

 Harassment based on a protected category, as outlined above, is a form of discrimination.
 Harassment is unwelcome conduct that is based on any of the above described protected categories.
 Such harassment is prohibited where: 1) enduring the offensive conduct becomes a term or condition of one's academic, working or living environment, or 2) the conduct is severe or pervasive enough to create an academic, working or living environment that a reasonable person would consider intimidating, hostile or abusive.

 Minor and isolated incidents (unless extremely serious) generally will not rise to the level of prohibited conduct.
 To be prohibited, the conduct must create an academic, working or living environment that would be intimidating, hostile or abusive to reasonable people.